Akshita7037/Ecommerce-analysis-Python-MySQL-/README.md

   - geolocation

-## 🧾Data Analysis SQL queries and Python visualizations
+## 🧾Data Analysis with SQL queries and Python visualizations

 ### 🔹 Basic Queries
 1. Listed all unique cities where customers are located